Archaeological Field School in Montana & Wyoming

 HEALTH AND WELL-BEING

 The field personnel will do everything possible to assist the students with their medical needs.
 Occasionally students get sick or injured during the field school, either during the sessions or between sessions.
-Recent examples include colds, tonsillitis, insect bites, cuts, and sprained ankles.
+Recent examples include colds, tonsillitis, insect bites, blisters, cuts, and sprained ankles.
 The project director will advise students as to whether they need to stay at camp for the day due to illness or injury.
 Some situations may require a trip to urgent care and medical clearance will be required before they can return to field work.
+Several support staff are trained in SOLO Wilderness emergency services.

 WHAT TO BRING